Instead of a school Prospectus, we are pleased to present lots of information about our school in a 'Frequently Asked Questions' format.

 The Government have radically changed its view on assessment during the past year which means we are going through an intense period of change.
 We use a Tracking Programme to monitor your child's attainment and progress against the National Curriculum which enables us to tailor learning according to their needs.
 Assessment informs planning of lessons, target-setting and ensures that each child reaches his or her own potential.

 We do not believe in teaching to the tests; we prefer our pupils to have a varied, dynamic, fun-filled education whereby they are prepared for important tests without the constant pressure and anxiety tests can sometimes cause.
 We do, however, have an excellent revision programme for our Year 6's which includes exam technique and practise for the SATs.

 Q13: I hear about schools offering extended services.
 What does this mean at Waltham School?

 We have a vibrant and thriving After School Club (ASC) which provides child care from 3.15-6.00pm Monday –Friday during term time.
-Children often choose to attend, rather than because they need to because they enjoy the social, fun element as well as the extended learning opportunities provided by our ASC Leader David Wills and assistant Kay Burrows.
+Children often choose to attend, rather than because they need to because they enjoy the social, fun element as well as the extended learning opportunities provided by our ASC Leader Amy Reid and assistant Kay Burrows.
 Activities include talent shows, dancing, ICT, fashion shows, board games, cooking, sewing, den building in the wood and so much more!
 They have theme weeks, such as Roman Week, when everyone researched the period and then decided what activities they could do…they chose role play, cooking and dressing up!